zzhangjii/learning-library/ospa-library/security/LAB2_IDCS.md

  This lab is intended to demonstrate federated Single Sign-on (SSO) with a 3rd party SaaS application.
-The purpose is to illustrate the business value of having IDCS as a central Identity Provider for your growing portfolio of Oracle and non-Ora
+The purpose is to illustrate the business value of having IDCS as a central Identity Provider for your growing portfolio of Oracle and non-Oracle.

  In this hands-on exercise, we will setup integration with **Salesforce** using SAML.
 IDCS will act as **IdP** (Identity